icela/Castle-game/README.md

 > Know nothing of you waking up in this strange place.

-> Sparsely populated villages, secretive barkeeper, mysterious underground laboratory... the Castle, in this seemingly peaceful appearance, what secret hidden?
+> Sparsely populated villages, secretive barkeeper, mysterious underground laboratory... the Castle, under this seemingly peaceful appearance, what secret hidden?

 > CUI of the multi-ending word game, the situation for you to offer - The Castle Game Ⅰ : Lost.